At Plumm we genuinely believe that clarity is key thus we want to make sure boundaries are respected and you understand what to expect from us.

 The language Plumm and our therapists and coaches use will always make this boundary clear.
 If you ever feel that this isn't so, please let us know immediately by emailing us at email@example.com.

 We take the privacy and security of your data very seriously.
 We're GDPR compliant.
-We monitor the quality of service that our therapists and coaches provide, and make sure they stick to the Ethical Framework set out by the UK’s leading regulatory bodies (BACP, UKCP, HCPC).
+We monitor the quality of service that our mental health providers provide, and make sure they stick to the Ethical Framework set out by the UK’s leading regulatory bodies (BACP, BPS, BABCP, UKCP, HCPC, NCS and similar).

-If you wish to raise a therapeutic concern or complaint about a mental health professional, please email us at firstname.lastname@example.org privately and securely.
+If you wish to raise a therapy related concern or complaint about a mental health professional, please email us at email@example.com privately and securely.
 We begin a full investigation for any report sent to this email address.

-If you give us 24 hours’ notice, you can just reschedule the session for another time.
+If you give us more than 24 hours’ notice, you can just reschedule the session for another time.
 If you cancel late or arrive late for the session, we’re going to have to count that session as used, whether you were there or not.
-(We always pay our therapists and coaches for booked sessions.)

-Also, if you are having a course of therapy and miss more than two consecutive sessions, we’re going to automatically cancel the remaining therapy sessions.
-This is because we hate wasting therapy sessions when there are so many people out there who need it.
+Also, if you are having a course of therapy and miss more than two consecutive sessions, we reserve the right to cancel any upcoming therapy/coaching sessions that have been booked by you.
+This is because we’d rather allocate those sessions to the many people out there who need it.

 We do everything we can, on our end, to make sure Plumm therapy sessions run smoothly.
 However, some things are on you.